Samsonno18/Dashboard-/README.md

-# Flipkart_Dashboard-
+# Dashboard
-This is my first project on power Bi and I hope you like it
+This is all of my power Bi and I hope you like it